 So we began looking at places like Craigslist to see what was out there.

-We toyed with the idea of getting one of those cheap, inflatable ones.
-But they just sounded, well . . . cheap.
+But ultimately, they just sounded, well . . . cheap.
 I probably would have gone that route but my wife was determined we’d get a “good” one or wouldn’t get one at all.

 So we kept looking until we found the right hot tub

 Then one day we saw one listed on our local neighborhood HOA Buy-Sell-Trade Facebook page.
 It was listed at $500 and judging from the pictures it was pretty large; could be just what we needed.

 Given where we saw the ad we assumed it was right around the corner, but in fact, it was a good 30 miles away (not sure how he got added to the page since he wasn’t a resident of our neighborhood).